 - Agreement between data controllers and processors as to all Personal Data flows

-- Agreement as to the uses to which Personal Data (e.g. videos of focus groups) may be put
+- Agreement as to the uses to which Personal Data may be put

-- Where customer databases are to be provided by a client for research without explicit customer consent, confirmation that the client’s privacy notice includes research activities as a legitimate interest
+- Confirmation that the client’s privacy notice includes research activities as a legitimate interest (where customer databases are to be provided by a client for research without explicit customer consent)

-- Our policies regarding subject access requests, the right to be forgotten and data breaches will be updated to ensure compliance with the new timescales stipulated in the GDPR
+- Our policies regarding subject access requests, the right to be forgotten and data breaches are being updated to ensure compliance with the new timescales stipulated in the GDPR